 The information contained herein is believed to be accurate as of the date of publication, however, neither Royal Philips Electronics, nor Hewlett-Packard Company, nor Mitsubishi Chemical Corporation, nor Ricoh Company, LTD., nor Sony Corporation, nor Yamaha Corporation will be liable for any damages, including indirect or consequential, from use of the DVD+RW Multi-Media Command Set Description or reliance on the accuracy of this document.

 LICENSING

-Application of the DVD+RW Multi-Media Command Set Description in both disc and equipment products requires a separate license from Philips.
+Application of the DVD+RW Multi-Media Command Set Description in host environments requires no license from Philips.

 CLASSIFICATION